 More realistically, without the hedonic treadmill, our species would have gone extinct – our ancestors would have died.

+I wish I was just being dramatic.
+Not so.
 Two examples from the caveman era:

 - Rather than your desire to drink water being dependent on your thirst, it would always be the same (or be high at certain fixed intervals).
 I know, hard to imagine.
-The result is that in those few critical moments when you really need to drink, you’d only consume a small amount, if any.
+The result is that in those few critical moments when you really need to drink, you’d only consume a small amount if any.

 - If the brain decided to solve that problem by always maintaining a high desire for water, you would die from overhydration (drinking too much water).